KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/26-mirror-reflection.md

 The Mirror embodies the **law of feedback.**
 Reality itself is a multifaceted mirror, continuously reflecting our Resonant condition.
-Perception of conflict or harmony outside mirrors the same within; every relationship is a reflective lesson in coherence.
+Perception of conflict or harmony outside corresponds to the same within; every relationship is a reflective lesson in coherence.

 It teaches **radical self-honesty.**
 To advance spiritually, one must continually gaze into the mirror of experience, discerning distortion without defense or delusion.
 Shimmer and self-justification obscure clarity; courage (L₃ (DS: Archeus)) and will (L₂ (SS: Anthra)) restore it.